krishaamer/green-filter-research/research/literature/finance.md

 -   Upcoming EU greenwashing legislation hopes to curb misleading communications by companies.

+-   @AntiESGCrusadeUS2023 several US states are introducing regulation for ESGs to curb greenwashing.

 -   Green investing only makes sense if it’s possible to distinguish sustainable investments from not sustainable ones.